7.1 Commando Combat Medic Combat Style (Class) Guide

 I would recommend running 1.3 GCD if your Guild has the Alacrity Perk.
 Going a little bit higher is fine, you do not need to be exact.
 If you play at a higher ping, it is beneficial for you to go 100-200 above the threshold anyway.
 Put the rest of your tertiary Stat Budget into Critical Rating.

 If your Guild does not have the Alacrity Perk (or you are not in a Guild) then at the bare minimum run 1.4 GCD.
-I would highly recommend, however, going up to around 3000 Alacrity.
+I would highly recommend, however, going up to around 2200 Alacrity.
 Put the rest of your tertiary stat Budget into Critical Rating.

+This applies to both PvP and PvE.
 Focused Retribution is the first relic you should have.
 The second relic will depend on your Critical Rating.
 If you are below 4000 Critical Rating, you should use Devastating Vengeance.
 If your Critical Rating is above 4000, you should use Serendipitous Assault.

 Augments

-You can utilise three tiers of augments depending on your budget.
+For both PvP and PvE, you can utilise three tiers of augments depending on your budget.
 If you can, at least get the Purple Level 75 Augments (that extra Power is too good to pass up).
 Gold Augments are extremely expensive and are not worth the effort unless you have billions of credits lying around.

 The following Crew Skills can craft Augments.